Now Available: Microsoft 365 Application for Duo Single Sign-On

 Legacy email client logins

-Azure AD and Hybrid Domain Joins
+Microsoft Entra ID and Hybrid Domain Joins

 When using WS-Trust for legacy workflows, we also give the option to limit access based on IP address, user agents and/or groups.
 We want to help customers move toward more modern authentication workflows, but we also recognize this isn’t always an overnight shift.
 These controls allow organizations to incrementally scale back on legacy usage.